danielehc/katacoda-scenarios/vault-consul-tls/step1.md

 This completes the Vault configuration as a CA.
 Move to next step to generate certificates.

-## Generate First Server Certificate
+## Generate a server certificate

-You can test the `pki` engine by generating a first certificate.
+You can test the `pki` engine is configured correclty by generating your first certificate.

 `vault write pki_int/issue/consul-dc1 common_name="server.dc1.consul" ttl="24h"`{{execute T1}}